HMS Cleopatra (33): Second World War service

 Cleopatra went out to Gibraltar early in 1942, and on 9 February she sailed for Malta, where she was immediately damaged by a bomb.
 After repair, she was transferred to Alexandria in early March for the 15th Cruiser Squadron.
 She was Admiral Philip Vian's flagship during the Second Battle of Sirte, when his group of four light cruisers and 17 destroyers held off an Italian force which included the battleship Littorio, two heavy cruisers, a light cruiser and 10 destroyers, which had all been sent to intercept their convoy to Malta.
 During the engagement, Cleopatra's radar and wireless stations were wrecked by a 6" round fired by the Italian light cruiser Giovanni delle Bande Nere.
 Other reports state that Cleopatra's after turrets were also damaged.
 In June 1942, she covered Operation Harpoon and Vigorous, and in August bombarded Rhodes as a diversion for the Operation Pedestal convoy.

-Cleopatra was drydocked in Massawa on 19 September 1942 for minor repairs and cleaning and was undocked five days later.
-During the refloating, she slipped on the angled drydock, crushing every wooden keel block on the dock but sustaining little hull damage to herself.
-Captain G. Grantham considered the resulting leak a minor nuisance and ordered Cleopatra to return to service.
+Cleopatra was dry docked in Massawa on 19 September 1942 for minor repairs and cleaning and was un-docked five days later.
+During the refloating, she slipped on the angled dry dock, crushing every wooden keel block on the dock but sustaining little hull damage.
+Captain Guy Grantham considered the resulting leak a minor nuisance and ordered Cleopatra to return to service.

 By January 1943, Cleopatra was part of Force "K", later Force "Q" at Bône, from where the Axis traffic to and from Tunisia was attacked.
 Later, she was a unit of the 12th Cruiser Squadron, and was present at the landings in Sicily, Operation Husky, in June, followed by supporting the army ashore.
-However, on 16 July 1943, Cleopatra was torpedoed by the Italian submarine Dandolo and again badly damaged.
+On 16 July 1943, Cleopatra was torpedoed by the Italian submarine Dandolo and again badly damaged.
 Temporary repairs were made at Malta which lasted until October 1943, after which she sailed to Philadelphia, US, for full repairs.
 Like HMS Phoebe, Cleopatra was fitted with quad Bofors in place of its pom poms.
 Mediterranean experience had shown that air attacks over the bow were common, and more forward fire power was provided with the quad Bofors in "B" position.
-These were completed in November 1944, and in 1945 she went out to the East Indies, where she was the first ship into the newly recaptured base at Singapore in September.
+These were completed in November 1944, and in 1945 she went out to the East Indies, where she was the first ship into the newly recaptured Singapore Naval Base in September.